fc-minecraft/hoc2021-makecode-md/paleontology.md

 # Paleontology Puzzle

 ## Step 1
 Some of the fossils were replaced with sand!
-Break the sand blocks and replace them with bone blocks before the paleontologists notice.
+Break the sand blocks and replace them with bone blocks before the paleontologist's notice.

 #### ~ tutorialhint